Rose22/textdb/README.md

 # the folder that the database will be stored in
 DB_PATH = "maindb"

+# creates the database object and also instantly loads the contents of the database folder, if any. otherwise it just starts out as a blank database.
 db = textdb.TextDb(DB_PATH)

 # add table "notes" to the database